-Urban Communication Research Grant
+Urban Communication Research Grant Awarded for 2020

 The International Association for Media and Communication Research -IAMCR- and the Urban Communication Foundation are pleased to announce that the 2020 UCF/IAMCR Urban Communication Research Grant will be awarded to Masduki, an Associate Professor at the Department of Communications, Universitas Islam Indonesia, Yogyakarta, Indonesia, for his project From Street Art to Social Media: In Search of Alternative Public Service Media for Urban Javanese in the City of Yogyakarta, Indonesia.
 An honorary mention will be awarded to Preeti Raghunath (Symbiosis Institute of Media and Communication, Pune, India) for her project Datafication or Technocratisation?: Utilisation of Non-Personal Data for an Indian Smart City Initiative.

 The prizes will be officialy awarded during the IAMCR 2020 opening ceremony on 12 July.